samuong1/FinalNvidiaProject/README.md

 In this case, DetectNet is trained on five object classes: "bomb", "handgun", "knife", "rifle", and "shotgun".
 All images were pulled from Open Images Dataset: https://storage.googleapis.com/openimages/web/index.html.
 If you want to retrain the model, see "Running This Project" below.

+## Limitations

+**This program is NOT perfect!** This model was running for 480 epochs, with a training dataset of ~700 images (which took ~18 hours to train).
+Despite this, it may not correctly classify objects, or fail to identify objects at all.
+In order to get better results,  you will need to retrain this model.
+See "Running This Project" for more information.

 ## Requirements to Run

 ### **This model was built and tested on the Jetson Orin Nano (*Version 36, using Jetpack v6*)!**